Improving Lives, One Property At A Time

 Final Inspection - Walk-thru

 The final inspection will not be completed until you have completely moved out and either have or are returning the keys at the time of the inspection.
-It's impossible to inspect with furniture in the residence, and most often damage will occur during the move-out process.
+It's difficult to inspect with furniture in the residence.